1. God Will Console Us in Our Afflictions

 —Shame and hopelessness as we improperly assume responsibility for our loved ones’ choices.

-—Feeling alone and isolated as we try to keep our loved one’s addictions a secret to protect others.
+—Loneliness and isolation as we try to keep our loved ones’ addictions a secret to protect others.

 —Fear that baptismal and temple covenants may be irreparably broken and eternal family ties severed.

-—Pain and hurt associated with a spouse’s physical and virtual infidelity.
+—Pain and hurt associated with a spouse’s physical or virtual infidelity.

-—Bitterness over financial challenges as we deal with excessive spending, treatment programs, legal expenses, fines, and destruction of property.
+—Bitterness over financial challenges as we deal with excessive spending, treatment programs, legal expenses, fines, or destruction of property.

 —Fear of consequences resulting from our loved ones’ potential incarceration or other legal issues.